olmartin/INGInious_tasks-tag-random_inputs/README.md

-# INGInious_tasks-tag-random_inputs
+# INGInious tasks examples: tag and random inputs
-This repository contains examples of tasks that use the tag mechanism and/or random inputs
+This repository contains examples of tasks that use the tag mechanism and/or random inputs.